-+--+ This double arrow indicates that students may choose to take 2 Social Studies in the same academic year.
+←--→ This double arrow indicates that students may choose to take 2 Social Studies in the same academic year.

-Social Studies Electives: Sociology; Social Psychology; American History Through Film
+\Social Studies Electives: Sociology; Social Psychology; American History Through Film

-One of these course sequences/courses must be taken during the Junior year. ~These courses are considered Gifted Services.
+\\One of these course sequences/courses must be taken during the Junior year.